 Following the Reformation and brutal Civil War, Lincoln became a one street town.

-The city was also the focal point for the uprising known as the Lincolnshire Rebellion, more information can be
+The city was also the focal point for the uprising known as the Lincolnshire Rebellion.

 Economically the city had no major industry,